Spin-Orbit Coupling Induced Back-action Cooling in Cavity-Optomechanics with a Bose-Einstein Condensate: DYNAMIC STRUCTURE FACTOR

-Fig. 6 demonstrates $S_{out}(P,\omega)$, as a function of normalized frequency $\omega/\omega_m$ and normalized input field power $P/P_{cr}$, for both in presence as well as in absence of SO-coupling cases and shows $S_{D}(k,\omega)$ based on cavity output field for different input powers.
-Fig. 6(a) and (b) illustrate DNS of out-going optical mode in absence and in presence of SO-coupling, respectively.
-The strengths of atom-atom interactions, Zeeman field effects and Raman detuning are considered as $U=5.5\omega_m$, $\Omega_z=1\omega_m$ and $\delta=\omega_m$, respectively.
-The out-going optical field contains inelastically scattered input pump field from intra-cavity atomic dressed-states and mechanical-mode.
-Fig. 6(a) demonstrates $S_{out}(P,\omega)$, in the absence of SO-coupling, where we can observe two sidebands, referred to resolved and unresolved-sideband, appearing at $\omega<0\omega_m$ and $\omega>0\omega_m$, caused by the incoherent creation and annihilation of quasi-particles \cite{Landig2015}, respectively.
-If we increase the input power, the both sidebands tends to move towards $\omega=0\omega_m$ because of the decrease in the spectral strength of quasi-particles due to quantum fluctuations of the system, as can be seen in Fig. 6(a).
-It is, intuitively, referred to the scattering of intra-cavity optical mode at Bragg planes in the density-modulated cloud.
-The both sidebands seem to get mixed with each other due to the presence of another structure approximately at $P\approx6P_{cr}$.
-This point is referred to critical point and the secondary structure, which is centered at $\omega=0\omega_m$, is caused by quantum noise associated with system \cite{Landig2015}.
-However, in presence of SO-coupling, this critical point is shifted towards input field power, with new value $P\approx7P_{cr}$, due to the modifications in the inelastic scattering of intra-cavity field by atomic spin-phase transitions \cite{Punk2014} , as shown in Fig. 6(b), where the the SO-coupling is $\alpha=80\pi\omega_m$.
-It can also be noted that the spectral strength of both sidebands as well as secondary structure is increased by the existence of SO-coupling.
-Precisely saying, the SO-coupling will cause the addition of quasi-particles excited from atomic dressed-states in presence of non-abelian gauge field.
-These quasi-particles are referred to anyons having neither bosonic nor fermions nature.
-These non-abelian anyons possess great interest in ‘topological’ quantum computation because of their implications as quantum-gates.
+In absence of SO-coupling, $S_{out}(P,\omega)$ contains two sidebands at $\omega<0\omega_m$ and $\omega>0\omega_m$ caused by the incoherent creation and annihilation of quasi-particles \cite{Landig2015}, respectively, see Fig.\ref{fig7}(a).
+If we increase the input power, both the sidebands tend to move towards $\omega=0\omega_m$ because of quantum fluctuations which decrease the spectral densities of quasi-particles.
+Intuitively, it is referred to the scattering of intra-cavity optical mode at Bragg planes in the density-modulated cloud \cite{Birkl1995,miyake2011}.
+Both the sidebands seem to get mixed with each other due to the presence of another secondary structure approximately at $P\approx6P_{cr}$.
+The secondary structure, which is centered at $\omega=0\omega_m$, is caused by associated quantum noises \cite{Landig2015}.
+In the presence of SO-coupling, secondary structure is shifted to $P\approx7P_{cr}$ due to the modifications in the inelastic scattering of cavity mode by atomic spin-phase transitions \cite{Punk2014}, as shown in Fig.\ref{fig7}(b).
+The spectral densities of both sidebands as well as secondary structure are also increased due to the addition of quasi-particles excited by the SO-coupling.